lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 ### Accessing the Google map object (not recommended)

-**This is strongly not recommended**, but if you really need to access the Google Maps core `map` object, you can bind the `map` property to your view, then it'll be accessible from that view:
+**This is strongly not recommended**, but if you really need to access the Google Maps core `map` object, you can bind the `map` property to your view and then it will be accessible from that view:

 ```handlebars
 {{google-map ... map=view.googleMap}}
 ```

-In the view you can then access the `googleMap` object and it'll be the instance of `google.maps.Map` used to handle the map.
+In the view you can then access the `googleMap` object and it will be an instance of `google.maps.Map` used to handle the map.